 - They are suitable for inaccessible areas– Since broadcast spreaders apply product swaths in multiple directions, they are convenient when seeding difficult-to-access land topographies.

-- Less tedious– Because a broadcast spreader covers a large area in a short time, operating it requires less effort.
+- Less tedious– Because a broadcast spreader covers a large area quickly, operating it requires less effort.

 Here are the disadvantages of a broadcast spreader

-- Not good for windy areas– A broadcast spreader isn’t ideal for use on a windy day.
+- Not good for windy areas– A broadcast spreader isn’t ideal for windy days.
 This is because it throws granules in different directions, which the wind can easily carry away.

 - Less accurate– Broadcast spreaders may not provide the accuracy needed since accuracy depends on walking or driving pace, which is difficult to maintain.